devajithvs/devajith.com/content/blog/PC Keyboard as a Piano.md

 ---

 Interesting idea, but this is still a work in progress.
 ## Motivation

-I love singing and playing instruments.
-But currently, I am a broke university student who cannot afford a piano or a guitar.
-On the bright side, I love coding and have a computer with a keyboard.
+So, picture this: I'm a broke university student who loves singing and playing instruments, but can't afford a piano or a guitar.
+But fear not!
+I've got a computer with a keyboard, and I'm a coding enthusiast.

+So I thought, why not combine my love for music and coding?
+And thus, the idea was born to play piano with a computer keyboard!
+But of course, it's still a work in progress, so bear with me here.

-The idea struck me and ergo I did an analysis, mostly on pianos.
-A classical piano has 88 keys.
-A regular computer keyboard (US) has 101 keys.
-It is possible to do a one-to-one mapping of the keys.
-But some laptop keyboards have fewer keys.
-Also, we must refrain from using some function keys as it might wreck the computer settings.
+Now, I did some serious analysis, mostly on pianos.
+Did you know a classical piano has 88 keys, but a regular computer keyboard has 101 keys?
+Talk about a close match!
+But wait, some laptop keyboards have fewer keys, and we can't mess with those function keys, or we risk wrecking our computer settings.

 ## What is a way to play piano with fewer keyboard keys?

-Let's assume that we only have the character keys (26), numbers (10), and special keys (10) at our disposal.
-The good thing about a computer keyboard is that we can use combinations instead of just having one key typed at a time.
-We can cover the entire keyboard with precisely 44 characters by taking other keys like <kbd>Shift</kbd> for combinations.
+So, what's the solution?
+Well, we've got 26 character keys, 10 numbers, and 10 special keys to work with.
+And the cool thing about computer keyboards is that we can use combinations, like using <kbd>Shift</kbd> for added options.
+With some clever mapping, we can cover the entire piano keyboard with just 44 characters!

 ## Limitations

-There's a catch though.
-A musician might need two tones played concurrently, which is difficult if it is not a one-to-one mapping.
-For instance, it will be impossible to play the tones corresponding to the characters <kbd>c</kbd> and <kbd>Shift</kbd> + <kbd>c</kbd> simultaneously.
+But of course, there's a catch.
+Musicians often need to play two tones concurrently, which can get tricky with non-one-to-one mapping.
+Like, try playing <kbd>c</kbd> and <kbd>Shift</kbd> + <kbd>c</kbd> at the same time, it's like attempting to walk in two opposite directions with each foot - an impossible feet (pun intended) that defies the laws of physics.

-The best solution for this problem is to have the shorter black keys (sharps) have <kbd>Shift</kbd> + character combination as it's less used than other Normal flat tones.
-Upon further googling, I figured that a chord with both flats and sharps is uncommon and thus acceptable for our use case.
+But fret not, I've got a plan!
+I'll assign the shorter black keys (sharps) to <kbd>Shift</kbd> + character combinations, since they're less commonly used.
+And after some thorough Googling, turns out a chord with both flats and sharps is pretty uncommon, so it's all good for our use case!

 ## Implementation ideas

-The current plan is to make software that would run anywhere.
-I would love to do it in the programming language Rust.
-But, I am not sure how portable I can make it.
-So, I might consider making a web app with web assembly.
+Now, onto the implementation ideas.
+I'm thinking of making this software run anywhere, and I've got a soft spot for the Rust programming language.
+But hey, I'm not sure how portable that'll be, so I might consider making a web app with web assembly.

-I have plans to gamify this.
-I borrowed the idea from a popular app/game called "Piano tiles".
-There are black tiles that come pouring down the screen.
-All you have to do is tap when it is the right time and it plays sweet tones.
+Oh, and here's the best part!
+I've got plans to gamify this whole thing, taking inspiration from a popular app/game called "Piano Tiles".
+Imagine black tiles pouring down the screen, and you gotta tap them at the right time to play sweet tunes! 🎶🎮 But unlike "Piano Tiles", you'll be playing real music, not just wasting time! 🎵

-"Piano Tiles" is an exceptional idea for an app.
-It is possible to blend some of that into this project; analyzing popular songs, ordering them based on difficulty, and then gamifying them.
-Unlike "Piano Tiles" the cool thing is that a person can play "real" music on this app instead of just wasting time playing.

 If I move along with this idea, I plan to release it under an open-source license.

-I hope I will find enough time to complete this project despite all the placement, assignments, and part-time workload.
+Of course, with all the university placements, assignments, and part-time work, time might be a challenge, but hey, where there's a will, there's a way!

+## Update

+Good news (or bad?), everyone!
+I've been able to save up some money thanks to my internship as a compiler engineer, and I finally bought a real piano!
+So, I might have to scrap my "keyboard piano" project after all.
+Turns out, playing on an actual piano is a whole different ballgame.
+But hey, at least I won't be limited to just 44 keys anymore!
+Can't wait to unleash my musical talents on those real piano keys.
+Who knows, maybe I'll even learn to play a chord with both flats and sharps - take that, limitations!
+Cheers to chasing dreams.